untoldengine/UntoldEngine/docs/LearningPaths/BedroomDigitalTwin.md

 This path uses the starter digital-twin asset pack so you can focus on the engine workflow first.
 After this is working, you can replace the starter asset with your own Blender export.

+Want to run it right away instead of building it step by step?
+The finished project, **BedroomTwin**, is in the [UntoldArcade](https://github.com/untoldengine/UntoldArcade) demo collection: [github.com/untoldengine/UntoldArcade/tree/main/BedroomTwin](https://github.com/untoldengine/UntoldArcade/tree/main/BedroomTwin).
+Clone it, open the Xcode project, and run.

 ## Create The Vision Pro Project

 Create a standalone visionOS project: